Quick Start with Mitzu

 Your landing page should track events that are ultimately stored in your data warehouse.
 The setup is similar to the one for product analytics.

-Mitzu unifies marketing, product and revenue analytics in a single platform.
-This means that you should be able to analyze the entire user life cycle in one place.
-From the first landing page visit to the last user interaction in your application.
+Mitzu unifies marketing, product, and revenue analytics in a single platform.
+It means that you can analyze the entire user life cycle in one place.

-The key to this challenge is the user ID unification.
+The key to this challenge is user ID unification.
 You can learn about this here.

 More content on this subject is coming soon.